dayzerodx/counterr/README.md

-                        the reverse complement mapped reads (default: False) -lim LIM              pass this flag to run the program with 'lim' randomly selected reads (both pass and fail) (default: -1)
+                        the reverse complement mapped reads (default: False) -lim LIM              pass this flag to run the program with 'lim' randomly selected reads (both pass and fail) (default: -1) -num_pts_max NUM_PTS_MAX
+                        maximum number of points to be plotted for any scatter plots (default: 50000)
 ```

 ## Known issues and work-arounds